Electronic structure of tungsten-doped vanadium dioxide

-The M$_{1}$ VO$_{2}$ structure \cite{Andersson1954} was first relaxed to the ground state using PBE-GGA \cite{Perdew1996} DFT \cite{Kohn1965} and the Brillouin zone integration method of Bloechl \textit{et al.} \cite{Bloechl1994}. $6\times6\times6$, $4\times6\times6$, $4\times4\times4$ Monkhorst-Pack \cite{Monkhorst1976} k-space grids were used for the 25 \%, 12.5 \% and 3.1 \% structures, which were comprised of one, two and eight VO$_{2}$ unit cells in $1\times1\times1$, $2\times1\times1$, and $2\times2\times2$ configurations respectively, with a single vanadium atom replaced with tungsten.
-The GW calculations were performed using the implementation of Shishkin and Kresse \cite{Shishkin2006,Shishkin2007} as contained in the Vienna Ab Initio Simulation Package (VASP) \cite{Kresse1996}, after first calculating input wavefunctions using DFT with PBE\cite{Perdew1996} functionals.
-The standard GW calculations were performed on a frequency grid of 30 points, using a cutoff energy of 200 eV.
-Strong correlations were included by setting the derivatives of the wavefunctions with respect to the \textbf{k}-point grid to zero (the PS-GW method, see Booth \textit{et al.} \cite{Booth2015}).
-Five self-consistency steps were used for the 12.5 \% doped structures, while four and two steps were used for the 12.5 \% and 3.1 \% doped structures respectively, and all strongly correlated calculations were performed at a single frequency point, $\omega$=0 \cite{{Booth2015}}.
-In all calculations the Fermi level is set to zero energy.
+\textit{\textbf{Methods}}: The M$_{1}$ VO$_{2}$ structure \cite{Andersson1954} was first relaxed to the ground state using PBE-GGA \cite{Perdew1996} Density Functional Theory (DFT) and the Brillouin zone integration method of Bloechl \textit{et al.} \cite{Bloechl1994}. $6\times6\times6$, $4\times6\times6$, $4\times4\times4$ Monkhorst-Pack \cite{Monkhorst1976} \textbf{k}-space grids were used for the 25 \%, 12.5 \% and 3.1 \% tungsten-doped structures respectively.
+These consisted of one, two and eight VO$_{2}$ unit cells in $1\times1\times1$, $2\times1\times1$, and $2\times2\times2$ configurations in which a single vanadium atom was replaced with tungsten.
+A discussion motivating the use of geometry relaxation to generate input structures in presented in the Supporting Information.
+The GW calculations were performed using the implementation of Shishkin and Kresse \cite{Shishkin2006,Shishkin2007} as contained in the Vienna Ab Initio Simulation Package (VASP) \cite{Kresse1996}, after first calculating input wavefunctions using DFT with the PBE\cite{Perdew1996} functional.
+The standard, or unmodified, GW calculations were performed on a frequency grid of 30 points, using a cutoff energy of 200 eV.
+Strong correlations were included by setting the derivatives of the wavefunctions with respect to the \textbf{k}-point grid to zero (the PS-GW method, see Booth \textit{et al.} \cite{Booth2016a}).
+Five self-consistency steps were used for the 12.5 \% doped structures, while four and two steps were used for the 12.5 \% and 3.1 \% doped structures respectively.
+All strongly correlated calculations were performed at a single frequency point, $\omega$=0 \cite{{Booth2016a}}.